-For the status of Subscriber Certificates, the CA updates information provided via an Online Certificate Status Protocol at least every four days.
-OCSP responses from this service MUST have a maximum expiration time of ten days.
+For the status of Subscriber Certificates, the CA updates information provided via an Online Certificate Status Protocol at least every hour.
+OCSP responses from this service MUST have a maximum expiration time of 24h.

-For the status of Subordinate CA Certificates:
+For the status of the Intermediate CA Certificates: